Americana music: Emergence of alternative country

-In the 1990s, the term ‘alternative country’—mirroring the rise of alternative rock—emerged to describe a diverse group of artists working outside the norms and commercial structures of mainstream country music.
+In the 1990s, the term 'alternative country'—mirroring the rise of alternative rock—emerged to describe a diverse group of artists working outside the norms and commercial structures of mainstream country music.
 Many eschewed the increasingly polished production values and pop sensibilities of the Nashville-dominated industry for a more lo-fi sound, frequently infused with a strong punk and rock and roll aesthetic.
 Alternative country drew on traditional American country music, the music of working people, preserved and celebrated by practitioners such as Woody Guthrie, Hank Williams, and The Carter Family, often cited as major influences.
 Another major influence was country rock, the result of fusing country music with a rock & roll sound.
 The artist most commonly thought to have originated country rock is Gram Parsons (who referred to his sound as "Cosmic American Music"), although Michael Nesmith, Steve Earle and Gene Clark are frequently identified as important innovators.
 The third factor was punk rock, which supplied an energy and DIY attitude.

 Attempts to combine punk and country had been pioneered by Nashville's Jason and the Scorchers, and in the 1980s Southern Californian cowpunk scene with bands like the Long Ryders and X, and the Minneapolis-based band the Jayhawks.
 X signed with major label Elektra in 1982 and released Under the Big Black Sun, which marked a departure from their trademark sound.
 While still fast and loud, with raw punk guitars, the album displayed evolving country leanings.
-The Scorchers released their debut, D.I.Y.
-EP, Reckless Country Soul, in 1982 on the independent Praxis label.
-But these styles merged fully in Uncle Tupelo's 1990 LP No Depression, which is widely credited as being the first "alt-country" album, and gave its name to the online notice board and eventually magazine that underpinned the movement.
+The Scorchers released their debut, the self-produced EP Reckless Country Soul, in 1982 on the independent Praxis label.
+These styles merged fully in Uncle Tupelo's 1990 LP No Depression, which is widely credited as being the first "alt-country" album, and gave its name to the online notice board and eventually magazine that underpinned the movement.